masterofcontroversy/Scripts_and_Tools/Tools for linux/README.md

   (If there are move than 100 bin files found, the script will stop.
 The dangerous version has no such restriction)
 Run with the --move argument to automatically move the output files to the location specified in the DMP_DIR variable
 All normal Png2Dmp commands work with this script as long as they come after -r (or --move if it is present).

+# portrait-formatter:

+Uses wine to run Portrait Formatter by Crazycolerz5

+## Usage:

+Run on the png file you want to format.
+The -r and --move arguments work the same here as they do in PNG2Dmp